 - Travel within Ontario arranged and paid for by United for Literacy

-Please send: (1) your resume, (2) a cover letter, (3) the completed General Application Form, and (4) the completed Questionnaire (New Applicants)(Returning Applicants) included in the General application Form, via post or email to:
+Please send (1) your resume, (2) a cover letter, (3) the completed General Application Form, via fax or email to:

 United For Literacy